11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 You can use it pretty much for anything.

-If I had one lens to take with me on a wedding day and I couldn’t have anything else, I use a 50-millimeter.
+If I had one lens to take with me on a wedding day and I couldn’t have anything else, I would use a 50-millimeter.

 Pros